anamargaridarl/MIEIC_LPOO/docs/README.md

 ### Implementation
-To implement this pattern we ended up creating a class NourishStatus that extends Status class to implement the functions for the food and water status bars.
-We also added a enum to this new class that contains two type parameters :
+To implement this pattern we ended up creating a class NourishStatus that extends Status class to implement the functions for the food and water status bars, as well as another for the health status.
- - HUNGER: when true the food status value is zero;
- - THIRST:  when true the water status value is zero;

-Based on the values of the types in the enum (true or false) we'll choose which implementation of the functions we want to run and will provide information to decrement health status on other sections of the game.
+That way, we can associate different behaviours for each type of bar (client).

  <div style="text-align:center">
      <img src="images/Status.png"/>